thindil/steamsky/bin/doc/MODDING.md

 - All theme configuration options are standard configuration pairs `key = value`.
 Example: `Name = Default theme`.
 - Each configuration pair must be in one line.
-- Key `Name`: name of theme.
+- Key `Name`: Name of theme.
 Will be displayed to player in game options when user will be selecting game theme.
-- Key `FileName`: name of *.css* file for theme.
+- Key `FileName`: Name of *.css* file for theme.
 - Key `EnemyShipIcon`: Hexadecimal number on UTF-8 character used to show Enemy Ship event on map.
 Optional.
 - Key `AttackOnBaseIcon`: Hexadecimal number on UTF-8 character used to show